hasenbanck/asche/README.md

 ## Requirements

-Vulkan 1.2.

-Used features:

-- "buffer device address"
-- "timeline_semaphores"
+Vulkan 1.0+ with the `VK_KHR_synchronization2` extension.

 ## Features

-* `logging` Adds logging using [tracing](https://github.com/tokio-rs/tracing).
+* `tracing` Adds logging using [tracing](https://github.com/tokio-rs/tracing).
 * `profiling` Adds support for [profiling](https://github.com/aclysma/profiling).
-* `smallvec` Uses the crate [smallvec](https://github.com/servo/smallvec)
-  for vectors in the hot path to reduce pressure on the heap.
+* `vk-buffer-device-address` Uses the buffer device address Vulkan feature.
+Mainly useful when using the raytracing extension.

-`logging` and `smallvec` are on by default.
+`tracing` is on by default.

 ## Examples